IBM/event-streams/_docs/02-installing/01-prereqs.md

 ## File systems for storage

-If you want to set up [persistent storage](../planning/#persistent-storage), ensure you have physical volumes or other storage methods available.
+If you want to set up [persistent storage](../planning/#persistent-storage), you must have physical volumes available, backed by one of the following file systems:
+- NFS version 4
+- GlusterFS version 3.10.1

 ## {{site.data.reuse.long_name}} user interface